jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

             1 + 1 == 11

   the test is still green.
+Why?

 * I want the test to fail when I write a statement that is not :ref:`True<test_what_is_true>`.
 I change it to an `assert statement`_